 Representation Information often comes in groups which include “Structure”, “Semantic” and “Other” categories of RepInfo.
 Therefore it would make sense to include the following:

-Any piece of RepInfo may have a category which at the ery least could be a String so that an application could make an informed choice as to which piece of Representation Information to proceed with.
+Any piece of RepInfo may have a category which at the very least could be a String so that an application could make an informed choice as to which piece of Representation Information to proceed with.

 The group of RepInfo could be one in which ALL the individual pieces of RepInfo must be used, alternatively the group may consist of alternatives so that a choice may be made to select the SINGLE piece of use e.g. software may be implemented as JAVA or C; these alternatives would be in a group from which one may be selected.

-An Information Package will have get/put methods for the following objects, all of which are Information Objects.
+An Information Package will have get/put methods for the following objects, all of which are Information Objects:

 Information Object

-If this includes PDI then this could be treated as a And Group, and in particular if the package is an AIP then all the components must be there.
+If this includes PDI then this could be treated as an And Group, and in particular if the package is an AIP then all the components must be there.

 Package Description